choria-io/website/docs/content/playbooks/node_sets/index.md

     script: /usr/local/bin/nodes.sh
 ```

 The script should just output one certname per line.
-Today passing arguments to the script is not supported
+It supports any arguments you might need and of course you can use templates to put *inputs* there.

+{{% notice warning %}}
+I strongly suggest you validate any input you use as arguments here using the *:shellsafe* validator as in the example in the Inputs section.
+{{% /notice %}}

 |Option|Description|Sample|
 |------|-----------|------|